jeremy-banks/devops/README.md

 ## To-Do
 - Finish out k8s cluster with an nginx welcome page deployment and alb
+   - need DNS to work in prod and carry over to downstreeam dev.DOMAIN.TLD format
+   - that way ACM works  automatically
+   - might need to make a separate DOMAIN.TLD for services like clientVPN and enterprise AD domains if any
 - Triggering a DR event
    - ACL allows no traffic in one subnet
-- Complete sdlc test, stage, and prod
-- Need scalable solution to deploy security settings such as aws_ebs_snapshot_block_public_access, block public s3 access, default ebs encryption, etc
-   - probably need a step after account creation before iam to deploy org-security-settings
 - Federated login for devops, operations, and developers
    - https://getstarted.awsworkshop.io/02-dev-fast-follow/02-federated-access-to-aws/02-aws-sso-ad.html
    - https://aws.amazon.com/blogs/architecture/field-notes-integrating-active-directory-federation-service-with-aws-single-sign-on/
+   - Also need Windows Admin Server in some account
+   - Goal is to have everyone log in to SSO and their priviledges to log in and assume roles will dynamically populate based on their groups in AD
+- Complete sdlc dev, tst, and stg
+- Need scalable solution to deploy security settings such as aws_ebs_snapshot_block_public_access, block public s3 access, default ebs encryption, etc
+   - probably need a step after account creation before iam to deploy org-security-settings
 - Opt out of all AI policy https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html
+- Implement Rust server
 - Implement the Well-Architected Tool https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html
 - Complete some kind of automation to convert drawings into png for this documentation
 - Base docker images for all distros